xchem/fragalysis-stack-behaviour-tests/README.md

 `BEHAVIOUR_` environment variables.
 The tests _should_ tell you what you need to provide if something's missing.

-As a one-time setup, install the playwright dependencies: -
+As a one-time setup, install the playwright dependencies (required in order to login): -

     playwright install

-To run the stack behaviour tests run `behave` from the `behaviour` directory: -
+To run the b/e behaviour tests run `behave` from the `behaviour` directory: -

     push behaviour
     behave

 >   For further information read `behaviour/README.md`

-## Running (and debugging) the Playwright (UI) tests
+## Running the f/e playwright tests
-the Playwright (UI) tests currently rely on a a stack with the A71EV2A Target already loaded.
+the Playwright tests currently rely on a a stack with the a Target already loaded.
 This is the case if you run the tests immediate after the behaviour tests, which will have already loaded this target.